 ©2015-2020 Dymax Corporation.
 All rights reserved.
-All trademarks in this guide, except where noted, are the property of or used under license by, Dymax Corporation, USA.
+All trademarks in this guide, except where noted, are the property of or used under license by, Dymax Corporation, U.S.A.
 Technical data provided is of a general nature and is based on laboratory test conditions.
-Dymax does not warrant the data contained in this bulletin.
-Any warranty applicable to the product, its application and use, is strictly limited to that contained in Dymax's standard Conditions of Sale.
-Dymax does not assume responsibility for test or performance results obtained by users.
-It is the user's responsibility to determine the suitability for the product application and purposes and the suitability for use in the user's intended manufacturing apparatus and methods.
+Dymax Europe GmbH does not warrant the data contained in this bulletin.
+Any warranty applicable to products, its application and use is strictly limited to that contained in Dymax Europe GmbH does not warrant the data contained in this bulletin.
+Any warranty applicable to products, its application and use is strictly limited to that contained in Dymax Europe GmbH does not warrant the data contained in this bulletin.
+Any warranty applicable to products, its application and use is strictly limited to that contained in Dymax Europe GmbH does not warrant the data contained in this bulletin.
+Any warranty applicable to products, its application and use is strictly limited to that contained in Dymax Europe GmbH does not warrant the suitability for test or performance results obtained by users.
+It is the user's responsibility to determine the suitability for the product apparatus and methods.
 The user should adopt such precautions and use guidelines as may be reasonably advisable or necessary for the protection of property and persons.
-Nothing in this bulletin shall act as a representation that the product use or application will not infringe a patent owned by someone other than Dymax or act as a grant of license under any Dymax Corporation Patent.
-Dymax recommends that each user adequately test its proposed use and application before actual repetitive use, using the data contained in this bulletin as a general guide.
-WP015DA 6/19/2015
+Nothing in this bulletin shall act as a representation that the product user or application will not infringe a patent owned by someone other than Dymax Corporation or act as a grant of license under any Dymax Corporation Patent.
+Dymax Europe GmbH recommends that each user adequately test its proposed use and application of the product before actual repetitive use, using the data contained in this bulletin as a general guide.
+WPOISEU 6/19/2015